publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stD/ch42/schG/m__us_usc_t26_stD_ch42_schG.md

  __Codification__

     [Pub.
-L. 109–280, title XII, § 1231(a)][/us/pl/109/280/s1231/a], Aug.
+L. 109–280, title XII][/us/pl/109/280/tXII], § 1231(a), Aug.
 17, 2006, [120 Stat.
 1094][/us/stat/120/1094], which directed the addition of subchapter G at the end of chapter 42, without specifying the act to be amended, was executed by adding subchapter G at the end of chapter 42 of this title, which consists of the Internal Revenue Code of 1986, to reflect the probable intent of Congress.

 ----------